 Appear.in is one of the simplest Google Hangouts alternatives, as you don't have to sign up for an account, and you don't have to download or install a program.
 Basically, you just go to the website, and pick a name for your chat room.
 Once you're inside, just copy the web address and send it to up to 8 other people whom you want to talk to (over email, phone, text message, etc.).
 When they enter the address into their Internet browser, they'll join the chat.
 Then, you can talk to each other on video, exchange text messages (including Internet links), and even lock the chat room if you don't want anyone else joining the session.
 Appear.in also has an app for mobile devices.

-Line is an interesting alternative to Google Hangouts, as it includes a lot of other stuff besides basic messaging services (such as adding contacts and teleconferencing through text chats, video meetings, and phone calls).
-These include games, customization options for your interface, and "hidden chats" that get deleted after a certain amount of time.
+Line is an interesting alternative to Google Hangouts, as it includes a lot of additional features other than basic messaging services (such as adding contacts and teleconferencing through text chats, video meetings, and phone calls).
+These include games, customization options for your interface, and "hidden chats" that are deleted after a certain amount of time.
 In that sense, Line is a more socially-oriented communication app, something akin to Snapchat.

 Viber is another Google Hangouts competitor that takes a more social approach, offering features like public chat rooms concerning various topics and custom emotion stickers that you can purchase and add to your messages.
 Viber often gets compared to Skype, but it is different in two key ways.
 First, it doesn't show advertisements... ever.
 Second, the ability to call standard phones through Viber is covered by a flat subscription rate, not charged on a per-call basis and subject to differing international rates.
 However, this feature is only available on the Viber mobile app.

 Have you tried out any of these services like Google Hangouts?
-Did they help you reach out to the people you care about, or did your messages get lost in translation?
 Are there any other apps or tools like Google Hangouts that you would recommend?
 Let us know by leaving us a comment below, or dropping us a line on our social media pages.

 Learn how to use